 People’s opinions of sharks are widely varied—some see them as terrifying or ferocious, while for others they are majestic and awe-inspiring.
 But some only think of them as soup.

-Sharks biggest threat is human.
+Shark's biggest threat is human.
 And some of those humans are only interested in their fins.
-After being caught, some fishermen will remove a shark’s fins and discard the rest of the animal, still alive, back into the ocean where it will either drown, be eaten, or starve to death.
+After being caught, some fishermen will remove a shark’s fins and discard the rest of the animal, still alive, back into the ocean.
+There, it will either drown, be eaten, or starve to death.
 Described as chewy, stringy, and bland, shark fins sell in Asian markets for more than $400 per pound (depending on the species).
-Some of the most expensive and sought after shark fins also come from the shark species most at risk of going extinct.
+Some of the most expensive and sought-after shark fins also come from the shark species most at risk of going extinct.

-“Preventing the illegal harvest of highly migratory species and deterring illegal, unreported, and unregulated (IUU) fishing practices is a top priority for OLE,” said James Landon, OLE director.
+“Preventing the illegal harvest of highly migratory species and deterring illegal, unreported, and unregulated (IUU) fishing practices is a top priority for NOAA Fisheries Office of Law Enforcement,” said James Landon, OLE director.
 “Our officers and agents are trained to inspect for and identify these illegal items and activities.”